chasewnelson/SNPGenie/README.md

 >N.B.
 In the past, a **MULTI-SEQUENCE MODE** was activated if two or more FASTA files were present.
 In this case, each was assumed to refer to a different protein product, as might occur with a segmented viral genome, and each FASTA file name needed to begin with the name of the product followed by an underscore.
 For example, if "ORF1" was the name of one of the products in the SNP report, its reference FASTA file was named "ORF1_xxx.fasta".
 The mode can be found in versions of SNPGenie dating prior to 29 January 2016.
 It is now recommended simply to run SNPGenie separately for each genome segment in such cases.

 ### <a name="gtf"></a>Gene Transfer Format
 The **Gene Transfer Format** (.gtf) file is tab (\t)-delimited, and must include *non-redunant* records for all CDS elements (*i.e.*, open reading frames, or ORFs) present in your SNP report(s).
 Note that SNPGenie expects every coding element to be labeled as type "CDS", and for its product name to follow a "gene\_id" tag.
 In the case of CLC and Geneious SNP reports, this name must match that present in the SNP report.
 If a single coding element has multiple segments (*e.g.*, exons) with different coordinates, simply enter one line for each segment, using the same product name.
-(Although SNPGenie could only handle 2 segments per ORF in the past, there is now no limit. **CHANGE TO BE IMPLEMENTED ON 31 January 2016.**) Finally, for cases with reverse '–' strand features, SNPGenie must be run twice, once for each strand, with that strand's own set of input files (i.e., the '–' strand FASTA, GTF, and SNP report); see [A Note on Reverse Complement ('–' Strand) Records](#revcom) below.
+(Although SNPGenie could only handle 2 segments per ORF in the past, there is now no limit.)
+Finally, for cases with reverse '–' strand features, SNPGenie must be run twice, once for each strand, with that strand's own set of input files (i.e., the '–' strand FASTA, GTF, and SNP report); see [A Note on Reverse Complement ('–' Strand) Records](#revcom) below.
 For more information about GTF, please visit <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">The Brent Lab</a>.
 A simple example follows:

 	reference.gbk	CLC	CDS	5694	8369	.	+	0	gene_id "ORF1";
 	reference.gbk	CLC	CDS	8203	8772	.	+	0	gene_id "ORF2";